developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/enrollaedo/index.md

 * Not available prior to Android Nougat​
 * Requires special Device Owner Enrollment​
 * It is OPTIONAL for all EMMs to use OemConfig, but NOT doing so will leave the EMM unable to provide parity of functionality once they can no longer use MX via EMM TK V1 and V2 to augment the capabilities of AEDO APIs​
-* SHOULD support use of OemConfig  by the start of Android P​
 * SHOULD support use of OemConfig as early as possible, preferably by the by the end of Android Nougat​
+* MUST support use of OemConfig by the start of Android P​

 > Info in the QR code is identical to contents of the `Provisioning.JSON` file.